Commonwealth marine reserves - Management

 Under the EPBC Act, any activity in a marine reserve requires approval from the Director of National Parks during the period between proclamation of the reserves and the implementation of a management plan.
 This applies to existing commercial activities including those that involve the taking of native species (fishing).
 The approval from the Director of National Parks is issued under section 359B of the EPBC Act.
 Approval can be given to both individuals and to classes of persons, and can be issued with or without conditions on the approved activity.

 Separate approvals apply to actions in the areas of former reserves.
-Information on the transitional arrangements in place for former Commonwealth marine reserves, Marine National Nature Reserves, Marine Parks and the Coral Sea Conservation Zone is available on individual reserve web pages.
+Information on the transitional management arrangements in place for former Commonwealth marine reserves, Marine National Nature Reserves, Marine Parks and the Coral Sea Conservation Zone is available on individual reserve web pages.